willdady/aws-resource-based-policy-collector/README.md

 This library aims to collect resource-based policies from an AWS account.

-**NOTE**: This library does not cover all AWS services which support resource-based policies and has *not* been rigurously tested!
+It does not currently call all AWS services which support resource-based policies.
 Refer to [supported services](#supported-services) below.

 ## Install